callstack/react-native-testing-library/website/docs/API.md

 });
 ```

-This method expects that the element is initally present in the render tree and then is removed from it.
+This method expects that the element is initially present in the render tree and then is removed from it.
 If the element is not present when you call this method it throws an error.

 You can use any of `getBy`, `getAllBy`, `queryBy` and `queryAllBy` queries for `expectation` parameter.